 Finding Myself Again

-Being diagnosed with Type 1 diabetes means so much more than just a diagnosis.
+Being diagnosed with type 1 diabetes means so much more than just a diagnosis.
 I like to consider it a turning point.
-In fact, it isn’t the actual aspect of being diagnosed with T1D that holds the most importance, but rather, the shedding of your old life, your old self, and entering a new journey that forces you to be stronger than you were before.
+In fact, it isn’t the actual aspect of being diagnosed with type 1 diabetes (T1D) that holds the most importance, but rather, the shedding of your old life, your old self, and entering a new journey that forces you to be stronger than you were before.

 There is nothing worse than feeling like you cannot control what is happening to your body.
 After my diagnosis, I felt so weak and diminished.
 I had to start all over again, building not just my body but my mindset from the ground up.
 Staying consistent in the gym is difficult enough in the absence of diabetes but when you add this into the mix, it felt near impossible to ever get back to where I wanted to be.